A happy employee is more productive and works with others better.

 If you’re going to take this route, do a quick survey among your employees to see what kind of food they like.
-This is an easy way to boost employee motivation if there’s fun parties to look forward to every holiday or on a set schedule.
+This is an easy way to boost employee motivation if there are fun parties to look forward to every holiday or on a set schedule.

-Make sure there’s drinks, and lots of ’em!
+Make sure there are drinks, and lots of ’em!